 - VOO: The aforementioned Vanguard S&P 500 Index ETF is the crown jewel of benchmark funds.
 It tracks the performance of more than 500 companies across all 11 sectors, therefore providing more diversification than QQQ.
 Investing in VOO is to “own the market,” a strategy that has returned 8-11% annually, on average, for decades.

 - ARKK: Cathie Wood’s ARK Innovation ETF is the world’s largest active ETF, which invests in disruptive companies driving or benefiting from innovation in various sectors, from technology to financials, to healthcare.
-ARKK has returned 152% in the last year compared to 40% from QQQ and 15% from VOO.
+ARKK has an even stronger bias towards growth stocks than QQQ, and invests in more small to mid-cap stocks.

 We recommend using Vanguard or Charles Schwab to invest in QQQ because they offer various account types and have been trusted for decades.
 They are passive-investing royalty and offer a host of low-cost ETFs similar to QQQ.